-2. Technology levy The technology levy will upgrade computers and provide technology tools for all students in grades K-12 for six years—2014 through 2019.
+Technology levy — to upgrade computers and provide technology tools for all students in grades K-12 for six years: 2014 through 2019.